Muirfield/pocketmine-plugins/RunePvP/README.md

 Overview
 --------

 A simple PvP manager inspired by RuinPvP.
-It uses PocketMoney for points.
+It needs a economy plugin like PocketMoney, for example.

 Rules:

 At first, every users gets 500 points.
-This is configured in PocketMoney.
+This is configured in PocketMoney (or whatever Economy plugin you use).

 If players kills another player, the winner gets 100 points and the loser loses 100 points.
 Once players are under 100 points they will